CARYN SCRIMGEOUR

 (b.
 1970, Johannesburg, South Africa)

 Caryn Scrimgeour was born in Johannesburg in 1970 and has lived in Cape Town since 1972.
-In 1991, she graduated from the University of Stellenbosch with a B.A in Fine Art.
+In 1991 she graduated from the University of Stellenbosch with a BA in Fine Art.
+She is represented by the Everard Read Galleries in South Africa and London, and her work is found in many local and international collections.
+Her work is inspired by her travels around the world, and her curiosity about how we make meaning in our lives.

 SELECTED SOLO EXHIBITIONS